janpetzold/az305-learning/README.md

 - ExpressRoute failover (Azure ExpressRoute lets you extend your on-premises networks into the Microsoft cloud over a private connection, with the help of a connectivity provider.
 No public internet.
 Uses BGP.)
 - Zone-redundant gateways

+The VPN gateway service enables you to connect the VNet to the on-premises network through a VPN appliance.

+Virtual network gateway: A resource that provides a virtual VPN appliance for the VNet.
+It is responsible for routing traffic from the on-premises network to the VNet.
+Local network gateway: An abstraction of the on-premises VPN appliance.
+Network traffic from the cloud application to the on-premises network is routed through this gateway.

 ExpressRoute connectivity models:

 - Co-location at a cloud exchange: Co-location refers to your datacenter, office, or other facility being physically co-located at a cloud exchange, such as an ISP.
 If your facility is co-located at a cloud exchange, you can request a virtual cross-connect to the Microsoft cloud.
 - Point-to-point Ethernet connection: Point-to-point ethernet connection refers to using a point-to-point connection to connect your facility to the Microsoft cloud.
 - Any-to-any networks: With any-to-any connectivity, you can integrate your wide area network (WAN) with Azure by providing connections to your offices and datacenters.
 Azure integrates with your WAN connection to provide a connection like you would have between your datacenter and any branch offices.
 - Directly from ExpressRoute sites: You can connect directly into the Microsoft's global network at a peering location strategically distributed across the world.
 ExpressRoute Direct provides dual 100 Gbps or 10-Gbps connectivity, which supports Active/Active connectivity at scale.

+Generally favor ExpressRoute vs. VPN for reliable and consistent performance connectivity.

 Azure Virtual WAN is a centrally managed collection of connectivity resources like VPNs, which enables organizations to use the Microsoft backbone in a self-contained, security isolated manner (global private network).
 It supports remote user access to Azure and on-premises resources through point-to-site VPN capabilities.